 21,368-square meter (230,000-square foot) building.
 This design enabled them to preserve the history of the building and transform the property into a space that would be functional for the present and future.
 As a result, the redeveloped 10 Jay Street building now contains office and retail space inside one redesigned façade and three restored original façades.
 The former façade in particular holds a visual appeal that attracts many nearby onlookers with its combination of glass, steel, brick, and spandrels, making it a notable landmark around New York’s East River shore.

 When first considering the construction, however, the construction team faced the challenge of rehabilitating the old structure of the 10 Jay Street building near such a high-hydrostatic pressure area.

-The 10 Jay Street construction team made use of the services of Dry Concrete LLC, a Kryton Authorized and Exclusive Distributor for the North East, who provide specialized expertise and consultations along with local round-the-clock technical and site support.
-They were able to provide hands-on training for the application of KMA.
+To start, the 10 Jay Street construction team made use of the services of Dry Concrete L.L.C., a Kryton-authorized and -exclusive distributor for the United States of America in the northeast.
+That allowed them to benefit from the distributor’s specialized construction expertise and consultations and their local round-the-clock technical and site support.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.